n0kk/ahud/README.md

 ##Support

 I have tested ahud on my Windows PC using a 16:9 monitor primarily on resolutions 1280x720 and above. ahud works on 16:10 and 4:3 and I'll be providing support for these aspect ratios as best as I can.
-Unfortunately, no Mac or Linux support (However, ahud is reported to work with Linx).
+Unfortunately, no Mac or Linux support (However, ahud is reported to work with Linux).

 Please post any bugs with ahud to the Issues page on this repository.
 There is also a [Steam group](http://steamcommunity.com/groups/ahud) you can join where you can ask general questions and get announcements on updates to ahud.